 iSubtitle supports iTunes/QuickTime metadata tagging.
 Metadata tags describe your movie's content in a fashion similar to id3 tags for mp3 music. iSubtitle will automatically fetch metadata for you by parsing the movie filename.
 Very convenient!
-The metadata is then used by iTunes, iPod, iPhone.
-Starting with version 2.3, we use tagChimp as the source for metadata.
+The metadata is then used by iTunes, iPod, iPhone and so on.
+Starting with version 2.7, we use TMDb (themoviedb.org) as the source for finding metadata.

 This is how a metadata tagged TV Show looks like on your iPhone/iPod touch.